italiangrid/storm-webdav/etc/storm-webdav/README.md

 will be applied to the logging configuration without the need to restart the service.

-The logback-access.xml file is used to configure the service access log, and should be normally left unchanged.

 ## Storage areas configuration

 Storage area configuration lives in the `sa.d` directory.
 For more information see the README.md file there.

 ## VOMS map files configuration

 VOMS map files contains the list of VO members as obtained by running the voms-admin list-users command.